Configuration

 Inverting matches

-Use not: to invert a set of conditions.
-Any combination of rule fields (cmd, env, options, cwd, path, file) can appear under not:.
+Use not: on bash entries to invert a set of conditions.
+Only these fields are allowed under not:: env, file, cmd-in, options (flag names as an array; presence AND), and options-in (flag names; presence OR).
 The rule matches when the fields inside not: do not all match simultaneously.

 Invert an environment variable match: